By Ramzy Baroud

 In 1967, Israel occupied the rest of historic Palestine, including Palestinian East Jerusalem, annexing the city in 1980.

-The international community has continually rejected and condemned the Israeli occupation, with repeated emphasis on Jerusalem.
+continually rejected and condemned the Israeli occupation, with repeated emphasis on Jerusalem.

 Countries around the world, even those who are considered allies of Israel, including the United States reject Israeli sovereignty over Jerusalem, and refuse Israeli invitation to relocate their embassies from Tel Aviv to the illegally-occupied city.